 The most important aspect of being a great lover is learning how to communicate in bed.
 For nervous first-timers, it might seem more natural to stay silent.
 Dirty talk can be intimidating before you're comfortable with each other's bodies.

-Let your partner know what feels good and what doesn't, and ask them to do the same.
+Let your partner know what feels good and what doesn't, and ask your beloved to do the same.
 Don't be afraid to ask them questions like, "Can I try..." or "Does that feel good?"
 Knowing what each of you likes and dislikes ensures a more pleasurable experience.